Sleep mode

-Sleep mode (or suspend to RAM) is a low power mode for electronic devices such as computers, televisions, and remote controlled devices.
-These modes save significantly on electrical consumption compared to leaving a device fully on and, upon resume, allow the user to avoid having to reissue instructions or to wait for a machine to reboot.
-Many devices signify this power mode with a pulsed or red colored LED power light.
+Sleep mode (or suspend to RAM or stand by) is a low-power mode for electronic devices such as computers, televisions, and remote controlled devices.
+Sleep modes save significantly on electrical consumption compared to leaving a device fully on and, upon resuming to a working state, allow the user to avoid having to reissue instructions or wait for a machine to boot.

+Many devices signify this power mode with a pulsed or red-colored LED power light.

 Computers

 In computers, entering a sleep state is roughly equivalent to "pausing" the state of the machine.
 When restored, the operation continues from the same point, having the same applications and files open.

 Sleep

 Sleep mode has gone by various names, including Stand By, Suspend and Suspend to RAM.
 Machine state is held in RAM and, when placed in sleep mode, the computer cuts power to unneeded subsystems and places the RAM into a minimum power state, just sufficient to retain its data.
 Because of the large power saving, most laptops automatically enter this mode when the computer is running on batteries and the lid is closed.
 If undesired, the behavior can be altered in the operating system settings of the computer.